 You can use either, but there are things to keep in mind about each style.
 Sans serif fonts are considered to be easier to read on a screen, which is where most people will first encounter your CV.
 They also ensure that the CV looks clean, contemporary and uncluttered.

 However, if there's a high chance of your CV being printed (or if you're planning to print it yourself to hand over in person), a serif font may be the better choice.
-They can look dated, but they're easier to read on paper and are generally preferred by the more traditional industries.
+They are a traditional font that can look dated, but they're easier to read on paper and are generally preferred by the more traditional industries.

 What is the best font size to use for a CV?